 Legacy gifts are also ways to give thanks to God for the gifts and blessings given to us, to affirm the value we attach to our faith community, and to provide for the ongoing ministries and mission of Saint Mark’s.

 In the absence of a will, the Probate Court will decide how assets are distributed.
 To be certain that your wishes are carried out, it is important to make plans and review them whenever life situations change.
-One way to do this is by participating in an annual Remember, Renew, Rejoice! event at Saint Mark’s.

 Types of Legacy Gifts

 A legacy gift may be directed to Saint Mark’s as an unrestricted gift or as a targeted gift.
 Unrestricted gifts allow for maximum flexibility to meet the evolving needs of the parish.
-Targeted gifts may be designated for the Endowment Fund (for unrestricted or restricted purposes) or to one of our many restricted funds, such as the Trinity Guild Fund (for maintenance and repair of our buildings and grounds), the Memorial Garden endowment fund (for the perpetual care of the garden), the Organ Completion Fund, or the Gary L. Garber Canterbury Choir Scholarship Fund.
+Targeted gifts may be designated for the Endowment Fund (for unrestricted or restricted purposes) or to one of our many restricted funds, such as the Trinity Guild Fund (for maintenance and repair of our buildings and grounds), the Memorial Garden endowment fund (for the perpetual care of the garden), or the Gary L. Garber Canterbury Choir Scholarship Fund.

 Bequests through your will are the most common form of legacy gift.
 You may specify a dollar amount, a piece of property, or a percentage or the residual of your estate to the church.